wenhaojiangsoc/devaluation/README.md

 There are three kinds of data included to reproduce the main results.

 * `embedding vectors`: Embedding vectors I trained using word2vec (*gensim 4.3.0*) by decade for Google Ngram and COHA and COCA (combined as COCHA).
-Due to the file size limit, the embeddings are uploaded to the project folder in [Open Science Framework](https://osf.io/xyqah/files/osfstorage).
+Due to the file size limit, the embeddings are uploaded to the dropbox folder [COCHA](https://www.dropbox.com/scl/fi/53zl0zwrnowpb4zqa9em8/COCHA.zip?rlkey=snsc07jo3bjfmk0u9mauvkd04&st=zffvsmn1&dl=0) and [Ngram](https://www.dropbox.com/scl/fi/wtrhnrywb5xpj0zepzvn1/Ngram.zip?rlkey=5t21hczhojakse4zgkzn511yh&st=qd29mwc5&dl=0).
-* `dimension and mapping`: The dimension words I used to create gender, prestige, and other cultural dimensions and subspace.
+* `dimension and mapping`: The dimension words I used to create gender, symbolic value, and other cultural dimensions and subspace.
 I also include the mapping crosswalk that converts each 1950 COC-based occupation title into single-word occupations.
 * `census and merged`: Cleaned data with variables from IPUMS (Decennial Census) that were used in the study.
 I also include the final merged dataset with text-based measures and census-based statistics for main analysis.
 You can directly use the merged file with name `corpus.csv` to generate results.

 ### Code